puppeteer/puppeteer/docs/api/puppeteer.page.on.md

 :::note

-This method exists to define event typings and handle proper wireup of cooperative request interception.
+This method exists to define event typings and handle proper wire-up of cooperative request interception.
 Actual event listening and dispatching is delegated to [EventEmitter](./puppeteer.eventemitter.md).

 :::